Camp Ramah: Ramah Sports Academy

 Ramah Sports Academy is located in Fairfield, Connecticut, on the campus of Fairfield University.
 The location offers campers top-level collegiate athletic fields and facilities including gymnasiums, an indoor pool, fitness and conditioning facilities, and more.
 RSA offers three two-week sessions over the course of the summer.
-These intensive athletic experiences will take place within the inspiring Jewish environment that has been the hallmark of Ramah camps.

 Camp Ramah in Wisconsin

 Camp Ramah in Wisconsin (Conover, Wisconsin) is located in the lake region of Northern Wisconsin, 18 mi north of Eagle River, 350 mi from Chicago, and 240 mi from Minneapolis, on the shores of Lake Buckatabon.
-It opened in 1947 and serves the midwest United States.
+It opened in 1947 and serves the Midwest United States.

 Day camps

 Ramah Day Camp in Chicago

 Ramah day camp in Chicago is located in Wheeling, Illinois, Cook County, Illinois, northwest of Chicago.
-It started as a camp called Circle M Day Camp which opened in 1953.
+It started in 2000 using the camp grounds purchased from Circle M Day Camp which opened in 1953.

 Ramah Day Camp Greater D.C.

 Ramah Day Camp Greater DC, which meets at the Wellspring Conference Center in Germantown, Maryland, offers a variety of programming.
-Campers can specialize in a variety of sports, arts or exploration programs, or they can mix-and-match to sample a variety of activities.
-Of these aforementioned varieties, live action musical performances from the likes of the Bible Players and other world renowned spiritual artists are included.
 Ramah D.C.
 Day Camp is run by Camp Ramah New England.

 Ramah Day Camp in Boston

 Ramah Day Camp in Boston is located in Waltham, Massachusetts, in Middlesex County, Massachusetts, about a 30-minute drive from Boston.
 Camp lasts eight weeks and campers can enroll for any number of the weeks.
 Ramah Boston is hosted at Gann Academy in Waltham, and the campers swim at Bentley University’s Dana Center pool.
-Gann boasts a world-class facility with modern sports and creative resources, including professional sports courts and fields, a black-box theater, a robust working farm, and a dance studio Ramah Boston is run by Camp Ramah New England.
+Ramah Boston is run by Camp Ramah New England.